 Education:

-University of California, Berkeley, B.A., Political Theory & Philosophy (focus on limitations of game theory)
+University of California, Berkeley, B.A., Political Theory & Philosophy

 Selected Writing: